 These early recommendations prompted the AAHA to assemble a task force.
 In 2003, the American Animal Hospital Association Canine Vaccine Task Force evaluated the data from these challenge and serological studies and, while noting that the core vaccines had a minimum duration of immunity of at least seven years, compromised in 2003 with the statement that “revaccination every 3 years is considered protective.”

-Why do they state that the immune response lasts at least 5 years (and even this is a serious underestimation) yet stick to that magically arbitrary schedule of 3 years?
+Why do the guidelines state that the immune response lasts at least 5 years (and even this is a serious underestimation) yet vets stick to that magically arbitrary schedule of 3 years?

 - Hair Loss, hair color change at injection Site